 The priorities for the Jeffersonian Grounds Initiative include:

-Renovating the Pavilions – The Pavilions house University faculty who live side by side with our Lawn students, preserving Jefferson’s original intention to create an “Academical Village.”
-Read about the Pavilion X renovation.
+Renovating the Pavilions – The pavilions house University faculty who live side by side with our Lawn students, preserving Jefferson’s original intention to create an “Academical Village.”
+Read about the Pavilion III renovation.

 Restoring the Lawn and Range – One distinction of the University of Virginia remains the Jeffersonian community of students on the Lawn and Range.
-Daily life is hard on 200 year old buildings.
-Read about current work on the West Range roofs.
+Daily life is hard on 200-year-old buildings.
+Read more about the Hotel A renovation.

 Building the Endowment – Changes in funding and priorities over time have led to a backlog of repairs to our most treasured buildings.
 By building our endowment, we protect our current investment and ensure that we can steward these historic structures in the future.
 Learn more.

-Visit our Take Initiative page to learn how you can join our efforts to save this remarkable place.
+Visit our Ways to Give page to learn how you can join our efforts to save this remarkable place.